thunder-so/stacks/static-site/README.md

 > [!IMPORTANT]
 > The certificate must be issued in `us-east-1` *(global)* regardless of the region used for the app itself as it will be attached to the Cloudfront distribution which works globally.

-### Enable Automatic Deployments

-1. [Create a Github Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for your Github account.
-This token must be kept secure.

-2. [Create a Parameter Store parameter (SecureString)](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html) with the Personal Access Token you created earlier.
-Note the `ARN` of the parameter.
-E.g. `arn:aws:ssm:<REGION_NAME>:<ACCOUNT_ID>:parameter/<parameter-name>`.

-3. Input the noted `ARN` to the `githubAccessTokenArn` field in your stack.

 ### Custom `buildspec.yml` and CloudFront Functions (Optional)